ClaudioKamoda/World-Cup-Simulator/README.md

 -   Added edit logic to the component.
 -   Edition is working.
 -   Added confirm icon to edit button when editing.
+-   Handled some small usability issues like the possibility to leave the input blank.